Skip to main content

 You will benefit from a wide range of industry talks and the opportunity to meet industry representatives throughout your studies.

-Furthermore, you have the opportunity to undertake the optional year in industry details of which will be provided in the second year of study.
+You will have the opportunity to undertake an optional year in industry details of which will be provided in the second year of study.

 Contact us